aisingapore/PeekingDuck/docs/source/training_pipeline/01_getting_started/index.rst

 ========

-You can test the training pipeline with the default :mod:`cifar10` dataset using the following commands in terminal:
+You can test the training pipeline with the default :mod:`cifar10` dataset using the following commands in the terminal:

 .. admonition:: Terminal Session